The Duke EPF has been updated to accommodate more aggressive skiers. See below for details and comparison photos.December 2019

 Ease of Use

 These bindings are quite straightforward to step into for downhill skiing and are just as easy as a comparable downhill binding.
 For lighter users (sub 135 lbs) the heel is very hard to get to engage.
 If you are close to, or lighter than around 135 lbs, we'd recommend going with the Marker Baron 13 EPF, which is noticeably easier to step into.
 As a whole, this model is easier to step into than any tech style binding; just insert your toe into the toe piece and slam your heel down.
 The heel risers that flip downward into position are very useful and aren't hard to engage, but are the most challenging of any binding in our review.

 Overall, this contender is the poorest performing pure touring binding in our review; this is due to its weight, poor pivot point, and most challenging transition.
 This pair of bindings do not tour as well as most other frame bindings; the Fritschi Freeride Pro features a noticeably more efficient pivot point and more natural stride.
 The Fritschi Freeride Pro is also easier to get into, but doesn't offer quite as good of downhill performance.
 Overall and weight aside, the Duke and the Baron's touring performance is identical; both offer the same heel risers, overall transitional design, and the same pivot point.

-Folks sometime do not love that the the bindings feel noticeable heavier while underfoot and when skiing downhill (when compared to more traditional alpine bindings).
-Our testers noticed this, but didn't think it was a deal breaker, as this model is lighter weight than the Salomon Guardian.
+Folks sometimes do not love that the bindings feel noticeably heavier while underfoot and when skiing downhill (when compared to more traditional alpine bindings).
+Our testers noticed this but didn't think it was a deal breaker, as this model is lighter weight than the Salomon Guardian.

-This model is tough and is the most burly binding in our review.
+This model is tough and is the burliest binding in our review.
 Sure you might have heard of someone breaking some part of almost any touring binding, but for the numbers sold, very few folks manage to break or even damage the Duke EPF (more than cosmetically speaking).